 Michael Eggenberg has served as a member of our Board since February 2018.
 Mr. Eggenberg was initially elected to the Board in connection with our restructuring in February 2018.
-Mr. Eggenberg is a designee of OrbiMed Royalty Opportunities II, LP and ROS Acquisition Offshore LP under the Investor Rights Agreement described later in this report.
+Mr. Eggenberg is a designee of the Investors under the Investor Rights Agreement.
 Since December 2016, Mr. Eggenberg has been a Managing Director with OrbiMed Advisors LLC, a private equity and venture capital firm, focusing on healthcare royalty and structured finance investments.
-From May 2005 to December 2016, Mr. Eggenberg was a Managing Director at Fortress Investment Group LLC, a global investment manager, and focused on Special Opportunities Funds.
+From May 2005 to December 2016, Mr. Eggenberg was with Fortress Investment Group LLC, a global investment manager, most recently as a Managing Director focused on special opportunities funds.
 Mr. Eggenberg previously held positions at CIT Group Inc., Wells Fargo Bank, N.A. and Bank of America, formerly NationsBank.
 Mr. Eggenberg received his BS in Finance and General Business from Drexel University.
 Mr. Eggenberg brings valuable experience in the life science industry and finance experience to the Board.

 Robert McNamara has served as a member of our Board since February 2018.
 Mr. McNamara was initially elected to the Board in connection with our restructuring in February 2018.
-He also serves as chair of the audit committee of Axonics Modulation Technologies (AXNX).
-From January 2013 to July 2016, Mr. McNamara served as Executive Vice President, and from April 2012 to July 2016, Mr. McNamara served as Chief Financial Officer for LDR Holding Corporation, a publicly held medical device company acquired by Zimmer Biomet Holdings, Inc. In addition, Mr. McNamara has previously served as the Senior Vice President and Chief Financial Officer for publicly traded medical device companies including Accuray, Inc., Somnus Medical Technologies Inc. and Target Therapeutics, Inc., was a member of the board of directors of Northstar Neurosciences Inc. and is the former Mayor of Menlo Park, California.
+He also serves as Audit Committee Chairman of Axonics Modulation Technologies (AXNX).
+From January 2013 to July 2016, Mr. McNamara served as Executive Vice President and from April 2012 to July 2016 as the Chief Financial Officer for LDR Holding Corporation, a publicly held medical device company acquired by Zimmer Biomet Holdings, Inc. In addition, Mr. McNamara has previously served as the Senior Vice President and Chief Financial Officer for publicly traded medical device companies including Accuray, Inc., Somnus Medical Technologies Inc. and Target Therapeutics, Inc., was a member of the board of directors of Northstar Neurosciences Inc. and is the former Mayor of Menlo Park, California.
 Mr. McNamara holds a Bachelor of Science in Accounting from the University of San Francisco and a Masters of Business Administration in Finance from The Wharton School at the University of Pennsylvania.
 Mr. McNamara brings valuable finance and accounting experience in the medical device industry to the Board.

 Matthew Rizzo has served as a member of our Board since February 2018.
 Mr. Rizzo was initially elected to the Board in connection with our restructuring in February 2018.
-Mr. Rizzo is a designee of OrbiMed Royalty Opportunities II, LP and ROS Acquisition Offshore LP under the Investor Rights Agreement described later in this report.
-Since April 2010, Mr. Rizzo has been a Partner, Credit Opportunities, with OrbiMed Advisors LLC, a private equity and venture capital firm, and is focused on healthcare royalty and structured finance investments.
-From 2009 to 2010, Mr. Rizzo was a Senior Director in Business Development at Ikaria Holdings, Inc., a biotherapeutics company.
+Mr. Rizzo is a designee of the Investors under the Investor Rights Agreement.
+Since April 2010, Mr. Rizzo has been a Partner with OrbiMed Advisors LLC, a private equity and venture capital firm, and is focused on healthcare royalty and structured finance investments.
+From 2009 to 2010, Mr. Rizzo was a Senior Director in Business Development at Ikaria, a biotherapeutics company.
 From 2006 to 2009, Mr. Rizzo was Vice President at Fortress Investment Group LLC, a global investment manager, focused on healthcare investments in the Drawbridge Special Opportunities Funds.
 From 2001 to 2006, Mr. Rizzo was at GlaxoSmithKline, where he worked in business and commercial analysis.
+Mr. Rizzo received his MBA from Duke University and his BS from University at Buffalo.
 Mr. Rizzo brings valuable experience in the life science industry and finance experience to the Board.